Maps from knots to $2$-links, chord diagrams, and a way to enhance Vassiliev invariants: Vassiliev's invariants

 It is a well-known fact that {\em any symbol of an order $n$ Vassiliev invariant} of knots in $\R^{3}$ is a weight function satisfying the $1$-term relation, see the section below about the Kontsevich integral.

-Before generalising this theory for the case of {\em framed} chord diagrams, it is important to note that {\em not all framed diagrams are realisable} for $M^{3}$.
+Before generalising this theory to the case of {\em framed} chord diagrams, it is important to note that {\em not all framed diagrams are realisable} for $M^{3}$.
 Indeed, for example if $H_{1}(M^{3},\Z_{2})=0$ (as in the case of $\R^{3}$) then all chords of all chord diagrams corresponding to singular knots have framing $0$.

-We say that an invariant $f$ of knots in $M$ {\em has order $\le n$} if its $n$-th derivative is $f^{(n+1)}=0$.
-We say that $f$ is {\em a Vassiliev invariant of order $n$} if it has order $\le n$ but not $\le (n-1)$.
+\begin{definition} We say that an invariant $f$ of knots in $M$ {\em has order $\le n$} if its $(n+1)$-st derivative is $f^{(n+1)}=0$.
+We say that $f$ is {\em a Vassiliev invariant of order $n$} if it has order $\le n$ but not $\le (n-1)$. \end{definition}

 \begin{definition} Let $f$ be a Vassiliev invariant of a knot in $M^{3}$ of order $n$.
 The {\em symbol} of a Vassiliev invariant is its $n$-th derivative $f^{(n)}$.

 \end{definition}

 Having a singular knot $K$ of order $n$ and a Vassiliev invariant $f$ of order $n$, the value of $f$ does not change if we perform a crossing switch (pass through a singular knot of order $n+1$).